yomidevs/yomitan-wiki/docs/dictionaries.md

 ### Recommended Dictionaries

+!!! note

+    If you can't find suitable Yomitan dictionaries, feel free to Google for dictionaries in your specific language or ask your fellow community members.

 #### Japanese

 - [Jitendex](https://github.com/stephenmk/Jitendex) - An improved version of JMdict for Yomitan.
 It features better formatting and some other improvements, and is actively being improved by its author.